rendall/wanhatuukkala/README.md

 1. Open `index.html` in VS Code.
 This is Heidi's site.
    - It is written in HTML (Hyper Text Markup Language).
 When you have a chance, [read more about HTML](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics).
 2. Make a small change to the `index.html` page.
 For instance, replace the word `hevosten` with `omenan`.
 Save your change in VS Code and then refresh the browser.
 You should see your change on your local webstie.
    - Don't worry.
 These changes aren't permanent and they do not affect the _production_ website.
 You only affect your local version of the site.
+Go ahead and undo that change.

+Use your new-found ability to change the website as a way to explore and learn about [HTML](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics) and [CSS](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/CSS_basics).
+Add content like text and pictures.
+Change colors.
+Make mistakes.
+If you have a goal in mind, like adding a gallery or a new announcement, try to implement your goal.
+Ask for help!
+Have fun!

 ### Pushing live

-First, a word about pushing live.
-Large, expensive projects have many rules and checks in place to make sure that the code that is pushed live (or _into production_) has no bugs.
-This website does not have such rules.
-You can easily mess up the website, so check, double-check and triple-check before pushing live.
-But this is how you can do it:
+When you're ready and your goal is met, then you can push your changes live, that is, so they show up on <https://wanhantukkalantalli>.
+Here is how:

+1. First, make sure you really want these changes live.
+Don't accidentally turn the horse farm into an apple orchard, for instance!
-1. To push your changes live on <https://wanhantuukkalantalli.fi>, open the _Source Control panel_ (Click **View** on the menu bar and then **Source Control**).
+2. Open the _Source Control panel_ in VS Code
+   - (Click **View** on the menu bar and then **Source Control**).
+3. In the _Message_ field, the placeholder text should say (something like) _Message (Ctrl+Enter to commit on "master")_.
+It has to mention _"master"_.
-2. In the _Message_ field, add a _short_ (under 50 character) description of your changes.
+4. In that _Message_ field, add a _short_ (under 50 character) description of your changes.
-3. Click _Commit_.
+5. Click _Commit_.

 #### Messed up website

 If somehow the production website is messed up, do not panic!
 Just fix your changes and follow steps 1 through 3 above.

-However, if the website is just so messed up that you don't know how to go forward, then this is how you go back:
+However, if the website is just so messed up that you don't know how to go forward, then go back.
+This is how:

 1. Type in the terminal `git checkout master && git pull`
-   - If git tells you that you have unsaved changes type `git stash`
+   - If git tells you that you have unsaved changes type `git stash` and repeat step 1.
-   - This stores your changes in the `stash`
+   - `git stash` stores your changes in the `stash` which is a kind of temporary list of changes you want to get back to.
-   - Later to recover your changes type `git stash pop`
+   - Later, recover your changes with `git stash pop`
 2. Get a local version of the website up and running.
 Make sure it's the messed-up version.
 3. Type in the terminal `git reset --hard HEAD~1`
 4. Refresh the browser.
 If the website is back to normal, great.
 If not, repeat step 3 and 4 until the website looks good.